xinzhul/MSIFluxer/README.md

 ```
 ## Bug report

-This software is still under active development and updates.
+This package is still under active development and updates.
 If you have any questions or suggestions, please don’t hesitate to email me: Xinzhu Li (stxinzhu@outlook.com).